jakedev796/szurubooru-scripts/README.md

-# Szurubooru High-Performance Media Manager v3.0
+# Szurubooru Media Manager v3.0

 A Python script for automating media upload and AI auto-tagging for Szurubooru image boards.